Monday, August 22, 2016

 In truth we go to war when that's the only way to further advance our national interests.
 Treaties which would attempt to drag us into war against such interests are merely foolish pretences.

 Would it really be such a catastrophe to let NATO go?
-Then we (and the rest of Europe) could get real about what we do, and do not, existentially care about.
+Then we (and the rest of Europe) might get real about what we do, and do not, existentially care about.

 No comments: